Last updated on July 8th, 2019 at 09:26 am

 Consequences of Benzodiazepine Misuse

-Those who suffer with Benzodiazepine addiction know the power that this class of drugs can have over you.
+Those who suffer from benzodiazepine addiction know the power that this class of drugs can have over you.
 It is not uncommon to see patients who have been prescribed benzos fall into dependency, often without knowing that it’s happening.

 As an individual continues to use their prescribed medication to help with their anxiety or other ailment, even as directed, their bodies and minds become reliant on them, both physically and chemically.